-Magic Johnson takes over the Lakers, ousts Mitch Kupchak and Jim Buss in stunning front-office shakeup
+Magic Johnson takes over as Lakers president of basketball operations in stunning front-office shakeup

-Well, that didn’t take long.
-Less than three weeks after the announcement of his return to the Los Angeles Lakers as “an advisor” in “all areas of basketball and business,” Magic Johnson has now assumed control of the organization’s on-court arm, ascending to the role of president of basketball operations and prompting the ouster of longtime general manager Mitch Kupchak and executive vice president of basketball operations Jim Buss — the son of former Lakers owner Dr. Jerry Buss, and the brother of team president and governor Jeanie Buss.
+Less than three weeks after the announcement of his return to the Los Angeles Lakers as an adviser in “all areas of basketball and business,” Magic Johnson has now assumed control of the organization’s on-court arm, ascending to the role of president of basketball operations and prompting the ouster of longtime general manager Mitch Kupchak and executive vice president of basketball operations Jim Buss — the son of former Lakers owner Dr. Jerry Buss, and the brother of team president and governor Jeanie Buss.

 The stunning decision comes with the Lakers sitting at 19-39, in the midst of their fourth straight losing season, on the heels of posting the worst record in franchise history last year.
-Just two days before the NBA’s Feb.
-23, 3 p.m.
-Eastern time, trade deadline, the Lakers do not have a general manager, and have just handed total control of their basketball operations department to someone who has never before served in this capacity.
+Just two days before the trade deadline (Thursday, 3 p.m.
+ET), the Lakers do not have a general manager, and just handed total control of their basketball operations department to someone who has never served in that capacity.

 The Lakers decided to completely clean house with 24 games left in the season.
 What a mess.
 Team employees are shell-shocked.